 This bill amends Minnesota Statutes 2024, section 609.522, to include gift card fraud as part of organized retail theft.
 It introduces new definitions for "closed-loop gift card," "gift card," and "open-loop gift card," which clarify the types of gift cards that are relevant to the law.
 Additionally, the bill specifies that tangible property includes gift cards and outlines the criteria for determining economic loss related to stolen gift cards.
-The amendments also expand the definition of organized retail theft to include actions such as tampering with stolen merchandise for the purpose of obtaining value from a retailer or customer.
+The amendments also expand the definition of organized retail theft to include actions such as tampering with stolen merchandise to obtain value from retailers or customers.

 Statutes affected: Introduction: 609.522